ablin42/piano/README.md

-# piano
+# Piano

-a piano app in javascript
+> -A simple piano app in javascript, playable by either clicking on keys or using the keyboard